Mount Tagapo

-Mount Tagapo, also known as Susong Dalaga mountain, is a conical peak on the lake island of Talim on Laguna de Bay, the largest lake in the Philippines.
+Mount Tagapo, also known as Susong Dalaga, is a conical peak on the lake island of Talim on Laguna de Bay, the largest lake in the Philippines.
 The mountain ridge is 438 m in elevation and the highest point of Talim Island.
-The peak falls under the jurisdiction of the towns of Binangonan and Cardona in Rizal province.
+The peak falls under the respective jurisdictions of the towns of Binangonan and Cardona in Rizal province, Calabarzon region.

 Etymology

 The name is derived from the Tagalog word taga, meaning "to chop".
 The island's name, talim (also in Tagalog), means "blade" in English, probably named after its outline on maps, which looks like a short sword.
 The peak is also locally known as Bundok Susong Dalaga (Maiden's breast mountain), due to its conical shape.

 Geography

 The peak falls under the jurisdiction of the towns of Binangonan and Cardona, which divide the island almost into two halves, the west (Binangonan) and east (Cardona).
 In the middle of the 15 km long Talim Island island is a volcanic ridge with Mount Tagapo, its highest peak.
 The island forms the southwestern rim of the Laguna Caldera, a large caldera that occupies the middle section of Laguna de Bay.
 Mount Sembrano range, across the lake on the Jalajala Peninsula, forms the eastern and the highest peak of the caldera.